d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 ---

 ## Introduction
-At [D2SI](http://d2-si.eu) we have been helping projects go into production with Docker for more than a year.
+At [D2SI](http://d2-si.eu), we have been using Docker since its very beginning and have been helping many projects go into production.
 We believe that going into production requires a strong understanding of the technology to be able to debug complex issues, analyze unexpected behaviors or troubleshoot performance degradations.
 That is why we have tried to understand as best as we can the technical components used